Evaluating Transportation Options

 A variety of land use factors affect access, including density, mix, integration with various transportation modes (such as transit and pedestrian travel).
 New Urbanism, Smart Growth, Location Efficient Development, Transit Oriented Development and Access Management are examples of specific land use management strategies that can improve access.

-Below are possible performance indicators for evaluating land use access.
+Below are possible Performance Indicators for evaluating land use Accessibility.

 · Average time and financial cost for travel between residences and commercial centers.